George-R-Heath/NanoLocz/README.md

 3. NanoLocz for Windows

 Option 1.
 NanoLocz as MATLAB app:
-Open 'NanoLocz_PreRelease.mlappinstall' file.
+Open 'Install_NanoLocz_v1_02.mlappinstall' file.
 This will open MATLAB if not already open and ask you to install.
 Once installed the app can be used from the apps tab.
 For quick access right click the NanoLocz app to add to Favourites and/or Quick Access Toolbar.\
 **MATLAB app requirements:** MATLAB 2020a (the newer the better), Curve Fitting Toolbox, Image Processing Toolbox, Signal Processing Toolbox, Statistics and Machine Learning Toolbox.